marwanayman21/PodVibe/README.md

   - Cloudinary
   - Refactoring techniques
   - New hooks and events
-  - Efficient use of pug template engine
+  - Efficient use of PUG template engine
   - NoSQL queries

 ## Future Improvements